MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 Enables you to remove an audio file from Misty that you have previously saved. **Note:** You can only delete audio files that you have saved to Misty.
 You cannot remove Misty's default system audio files.

 Arguments
-* FileName (string) - The name of the file to delete, including its file type extension.
+* fileName (string) - The name of the file to delete, including its file type extension.
 * prePause (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
 * postPause (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
 If no command follows this command, `postPause` is not used.